tboie/universal_phreak_generator/README.md

 ## Nothing to Something Sequence

+### Proof and Definition of Minimal Scaling Parts

+A Grid is most simple form of arrangement?

+Specify a Grid Cell:

+1

+Scale the Grid to 2x2 allowing area for parts?

+10
+00

+A Line defines direction?

+11
+00

+10
+10

+10
+01

+...

+A Triangle is minimal form of area?

+11
+10

+Expanding the triangle creates the 2/3 ruleset for a minimal, stable, complete, scaled cell from it's parts?

+11
+11

 Does the following sequence pattern emerge from locality diagrams/trace diagrams starting from 1 "on" cell?

 ```